Nickname(s): Mount Rushmore State

 South Dakota was included in the Louisiana Purchase, and President Thomas Jefferson immediately authorized Lewis & Clark to explore the region.

 Here are a few interesting facts about South Dakota:

 It has two national parks, including the Mt Rushmore National Memorial, which cost $1 million to build and took 14 years.

 Gold was discovered in the Black Hills, putting the town of Dead Wood center stage.
 The land, however, was part of the Sioux Nation, and they refused to consent to the influx of gold rushers.
 The Supreme Court, in 1980, held that the Sioux Nation was entitled to reparations for the illegal seizure – 100 years after the fact.

 South Dakota has the second largest buffalo heard in the Nation falling behind Yellowstone National Park.

-It has the 2nd lowest opioid death, 2nd lowest abortion rates, the 5th, and lowest utility costs in the nation.
+It has the 2nd lowest opioid death, 2nd lowest abortion rates, and the 5th and lowest utility costs in the nation.

-Ernest Lawrence was born in Canton, South Dakota, and secured his PhD in physics from Yale.
+Ernest Lawrence was born in Canton, South Dakota, and he secured his Ph.D. in physics from Yale.
 Lawrence Livermore Labs in California were named after him.
-It was there, at UC Berkeley, that Ernest invented the cyclotron – a device that spins particles around in a spiral, faster and faster, under enormous forces, until they almost reach the speed of light.
+It was there, at UC Berkeley, that Ernest invented the cyclotron.
+This device spins particles around in a spiral, faster and faster, under enormous forces until they almost reach the speed of light.
 This particle acceleration technology is still used in physics and nuclear medicine.
-Earnest drew his cyclotron idea on a napkin, while sitting in a library.
-This is one of the most important inventions in physics, on par with Caesar conquering Europe.
-Both had to do with power, speed and annihilation.
-This just goes to show that even some of the world’s most important discoveries can begin as small, half-formed ideas, scribbled down on a scrap of garbage.
+Earnest drew his cyclotron idea on a napkin while sitting in a library.
+This is one of the most critical inventions in physics, on par with Caesar conquering Europe.
+Both had to do with power, speed, and annihilation.
+This shows that even some of the world’s most important discoveries can begin as small, half-formed ideas scribbled down on a scrap of garbage.